Fluke 323 VS 324 – Clamp Meter Comparison Guide

 Resistance shows the level of opposition the conductor or device you are testing gives to the flow of current.
 Fluke 323 and Fluke 324 both measure resistance of 4000 ohms.

 Some clamp meters can be used to measure the number of occurrences, but one of the features both the Fluke 323 (check the price on Amazon.com) and Fluke 324 (see product pictures on Amazon.com) don’t have is frequency.
 They are not designed to have inbuilt frequency meters.

-A continuity test is performed to check for complete flow of current through a conductor.
-Fluke 323 clamp meter can test continuity of a 70 ohms conductor or below it, while the Fluke 324 can test 30 ohms or below.
+A continuity test is performed to check for the complete flow of current through a conductor.
+Fluke 323 clamp meter can test the continuity of a 70 ohms conductor or below it, while the Fluke 324 can test 30 ohms or below.

 Another difference between both clamp meters is that unlike the Fluke 324, Fluke 323 is a not built-in thermometer device.
 Fluke 324 clamp meter gives temperature readings in both Celsius and Fahrenheit.
 It can also measure temperature between -10.0°C/ 14.0°F and 400.0°C/ 752.0°F.

 Capacitance is the measurement of the electrical difference between two devices that have voltage in them.
 The Fluke 323 does not have the capacitance feature, but the Fluke 324 can measure the capacitance of 0 to 100.0 µF and 100 µF to 1000 µF.

 The backlight is an additional feature the Fluke 324 has over the Fluke 323 that would enable an electrician use this clamp meter conveniently dark or low light places.